motion/orbit/plan.md

+what we are

-it's a personal mac app that unifies various work information (mail, slack, jira, etc...) and uses nlp to give a daily summary of what you've missed that may be important in your company as well as a rich search and explore interface for whats going on (projects, teams, etc). it's aim is to reduce notification overload, communication noise and work FOMO.
+a personal mac app that unifies various work information (mail, slack, jira, etc...) and uses nlp to give a daily summary of what you've missed / important in your company as well as a rich search and explore interface for your cloud (with projects, teams, etc).

-think Stripe Home meets Spotlight 2.0, with a dash of Clippy.
+it's aim is to reduce notification overload, communication silos & work FOMO.

+a potential final "one more thing" feature that we have partially working is that while it normally takes over spotlight as a sidebar drawer, it also can operate contextually to any app. so holding option anywhere on your mac attaches it to that app and uses some pretty cool and very fast custom OCR/content finding to actually use your current screen as a search to see if you missed any related conversations, documents, etc.

+it's nearest neighbors would be Stripe Home, Spotlight, maybe Rapportive/Clippy for the context part, running privately/locally on your computer.
 If it sounds a bit messy, it's because we're still in mid-r&d so we're constraint fitting the final featureset.

 goals

 * broadly
   * significantly reduce workplace stress
   * increase ability to focus / deep work
+  * reduce communication silos and unknowns
   * make internal company ops 10x clearer
 * narrowly
   * dailys heads up